Why “Useless” Surgery is Useful

 In the past, these now common techniques were difficult and time consuming.
 Many were not reimbursed by insurance—so only 3% of all meniscus tears were properly repaired, despite the knowledge that meniscectomy can indeed lead to arthritis.
 Today’s repair techniques use new surgical tools that allow surgeons to repair the meniscus even in tight knees, and to place sutures in almost all types of tears.
 At this time, more meniscus tears are being repaired.

-Meniscus reconstruction—using a combination of a collagen scaffold with stem cells or growth factors to re-grow portions of the meniscus for patients who have pain after meniscectomy—is currently possible as well.
+Meniscus reconstruction—using a combination of a collagen scaffold with native repair cells or growth factors to re-grow portions of the meniscus for patients who have pain after meniscectomy—is currently possible as well.
 The Collagen Meniscus Implant (CMI) is a regeneration scaffold that has been used in more than 6,000 cases in Europe and is available in the U.S. as well.

 Meniscus replacement using allograft, or donor meniscus, has been practiced selectively since the late 1980s.
 Several centers have extensive experience and have produced long-term studies showing improvement in pain and function, as well as a return to sports.
 One study documents the remarkable reduction in artificial joint replacements for arthritic patients who underwent meniscus replacement with articular cartilage repair.